 It is necessary to see that some teams get their incremental working methods incompatible with the roadmap process.

 Iterative roadmaps are often associated with lean business models, also known as agile.
 Lean business models strive to achieve ultimate efficiency by reducing unproductive operations that are considered wasteful.
 Lean businesses focus on continuous improvement, eliminating unnecessary inventory and processes.
 The aim is to score the most significant achievable productivity with the least viable resources.

 A product manager may be surprised to learn that most product developments are repetitive.
 Think of any personal technology company has ever bought for itself — there is probably a previous version before it buys it, and maybe a later version.
 Consider how phones have evolved over the years, how speakers have become smaller and more portable over time, and how even the same refrigerator brand has changed to suit new household needs.
 Each of these is an iterative method.

 Some marketing teams accept the iteration process; others do not.
 However, to some extent, much marketing is iterative.
 For example, some marketing teams might test different ad scripts to see better engagement or send two versions of an email message to compare clicks.
 Alternatively, a brand marketing team can use repeated design processes to determine the image that best suits their target audience.

-If the product team restart the iteration roadmap, ensure that everyone remains consistent with his project goals.
+If the product team restarts the iteration roadmap, ensure that everyone remains consistent with his or her project goals.
 The iteration process can take weeks or months, depending on how many iterations the company has experienced.
-Focusing his iteration on his project goals each time the product manager restart the iteration process can help him make sure he does not lose track of North Star
+Focusing his iteration on his project goals each time the product manager restarts the iteration process can help him make sure he does not lose track of North Star.

 Modern management trends tend to be agile, iterative roadmaps that focus on innovation, software development, and social impact.
 These strategies are a command opinion executed for fast development, iteration, and implementation.